awpdev/Homework-01-Code-Refactor/README.md

 ## Visuals

-The video below demonstrates the links to the sections of the webpage.
+Please refer to a demonstration of the functional links of the sections in the webpage <a href="https://drive.google.com/file/d/1jRo_oiLGjXq_VXVFaKhi3CGXcYoOOyyd/view?usp=sharing">here</a>.

-<iframe src="https://drive.google.com/file/d/1jRo_oiLGjXq_VXVFaKhi3CGXcYoOOyyd/preview" width="640" height="480"></iframe>